+Present Over Perfect explains itself in the title.
 We always have to be on.
 Clothes pressed.
 House neat.
-Kids prefect.
-Dinner ready.
+Kids perfect Dinner ready.
 Involved in everything.
 What if we concentrated less on everything being perfect, and more on being present in the lives of those that we love?
-What if instead of more, we chose less – but better?
+What if instead of more, we choose less – but better?
 What if?

 Two of my favorite quotes: